Tooth decay happens when bacteria in the mouth produce acid that wears away the protective enamel of the teeth.

 Early detection can help stop the process before it becomes severe, protecting your teeth from permanent damage.

-🦷 How Often to Schedule Routine Dental Checkups
+🦷 How Often Should You Get Routine Checkups At The Dentist?

 3. Can Cavities Spread From Tooth to Tooth?